 Cooper honored for engineering advances in nuclear technology

-Michael Cooper, a scientist in Los Alamos National Laboratory’s Materials Science and Technology division, is the recipient of a 2026 American Nuclear Society Landis Young Member Engineering Achievement Award.
-He holds a doctorate in nuclear materials from Imperial College London.
+Michael Cooper, a scientist in Los Alamos National Laboratory’s Materials Science and Technology division, received a 2026 American Nuclear Society Landis Young Member Engineering Achievement Award.

 The award recognizes outstanding engineering contributions by young professionals under 40 years of age who have effectively applied engineering knowledge to advance nuclear science and technology.